kerin17/stock-earnings-calendar-automation/README.md

 # 📆 Stock Earnings Calendar Automation

-Automatically generate and import stock earnings report dates into Apple Calendar on macOS using a Python script and AppleScript.
+To streamline my personal workflow, I built an automated system that fetches upcoming stock earnings report dates and imports them directly into Apple Calendar on macOS.
+By combining a Python script with AppleScript, this solution helps me stay on top of key earnings events for my tracked stocks without manual searching or calendar entry.
+It's a convenient, low-maintenance way to maintain visibility on financial events that matter to me.

 ## 🔧 Features